29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 10. Scuba dive in the Sea of Cortez

-Nominated the Aquarium of the world by Jacque Custeau, the Sea of Cortez in the Gulf of California is indeed one of the most amazing diving experiences.
+Nominated as the Aquarium of the World by Jacques Cousteau, the Sea of Cortez in the Gulf of California is indeed one of the most amazing diving experiences.
 You will be able to see manta rays, dolphins, and most of all healthy reefs, sadly very rare to find, sea lions, and much much more.

-The top diving spots include Isla Espíritu Santo island and Los Islotes.
+The top diving spots include Isla Espíritu Santo and Los Islotes.

 It’s best to dive from May to October when visibility is best.